Naturality of ${\rm SL}_3$ quantum trace maps for surfaces: quantum trace maps

 \vs

 Basic constructions will depend on the choice of an ideal triangulation of a surface, and the heart of the matter is to keep track of what happens if we use a different ideal triangulation.
-One standard approach in the literature is to deal with the `generators' of all possible changes of ideal triangulations, i.e. the following elementary changes. \begin{definition} Two ideal triangulations of a same generalized marked surface are said to be related by a \ul{\em flip at an arc} if, considered up to simultaneous isotopy, they differ precisely by one internal arc. \end{definition} When $\Delta$ and $\Delta'$ are related by a flip at an arc, there is a natural bijection between $\Delta$ and $\Delta'$; each arc of $\Delta$ and the corresponding arc of $\Delta'$ are then denoted by a same symbol.
-In particular, we would use a same symbol for the flipped arc of $\Delta$ and that for $\Delta'$, although they are actually different as ideal arcs.
+One standard approach in the literature is to deal with the `generators' of all possible changes of ideal triangulations, i.e. the following elementary changes. \begin{definition} Two ideal triangulations of a same generalized marked surface are said to be related by a \ul{\em flip at an arc} if, considered up to simultaneous isotopy, they differ precisely by one internal arc. \end{definition} We note that in the above definition, we still assume that both of the two ideal triangulations are non-self-folded.
+When $\Delta$ and $\Delta'$ are related by a flip at an arc, there is a natural bijection between $\Delta$ and $\Delta'$ as sets; each arc of $\Delta$ and the corresponding arc of $\Delta'$ are then denoted by the same symbol.
+In particular, we would use the same symbol for the flipped arc of $\Delta$ and that for $\Delta'$, although they are actually different as ideal arcs.
 Say, if the flipped arc is denoted by $i$, then we say $\Delta$ and $\Delta'$ are related by the flip at the arc $i$.
 We also say that $\Delta'$ is obtained from $\Delta$ by the flip move $\Phi_i$, and write

+A change of ideal triangulations is an ordered pair $(\Delta,\Delta')$ of ideal triangulations, which we often denote by $\Delta \leadsto \Delta'$.
+In case $\Delta$ and $\Delta'$ are related by a flip at an arc $i$, we denote this change by $\Phi_i$. \begin{lemma}[{\cite{FST}, \cite[Cor.6.7]{LF}}] Any two ideal triangulations $\Delta$ and $\Delta'$ are connected by a finite sequence of flips.
+That is, $\Delta' = \Phi_{i_r} \cdots \Phi_{i_2} \Phi_{i_1} (\Delta)$. \end{lemma} In case we allow ideal triangulations to be self-folded, the statement of Lem.\ref{lem:flip_connectedness} is well known; see e.g. \cite{FST} and references therein.
+The statement when we only allow ideal triangulations that are not self-folded, as we are doing in the present paper, is somewhat less well known and is proved in \cite[Cor.6.7]{LF}.